French Pass Memories – Here be Dragons!

 My first French Pass memories and the sight of the Pass in full ﬂight, streaming pressure waves and boiling upwellings, struck a chill in me that has diminished little in the 50 years since.

-Aged 17, a mate and I motored our homemade cabin cruiser around from Picton to D’Urville for two weeks holidays, Christmas 1962.
+Aged 17, a mate and I motored our homemade cabin cruiser around from Picton to D’Urville for two weeks’ holidays, Christmas 1962.
 My French Pass memories are still vivid after all these years.

 Right into water skiing then, we skied all the way from the launching ramp right to Catherine Cove, a trip of perhaps 40 miles.
 Maybe the weather has changed over the years, but I seem to remember days on end of ﬂat glassy seas and endless blue skies.

-View Larger Topographic Map Click on map to enlarge and zoom in and out.
+View Larger Topographic Map Click on the map to enlarge and zoom in and out.

-At that time an old identity, Turi Elkington, ran the mail launch twice a week around D’Urville and one could obtain a pleasant full days trip for a modest amount and in interesting company.
+At that time an old identity, Turi Elkington, ran the mail launch twice a week around D’Urville and one could obtain a pleasant full days trip for a modest amount and enjoy the interesting company.

 On another occasion, we awoke to splashing in the shallows of Catherine Cove, the Elkington home bay.
 It was a large blue shark trying to get fish scraps in only inches of water.
 One of the Elkington lads, maybe 8 years old dashed, down and barehanded, grabbed the tail of the blue and dragged it clear of the water by himself.
 This really spooked us, not being too familiar with sharks of any kind.
 The lad thought it a hell of a joke, perhaps the shark did too, later, as it swam away!

 During that pioneering first two weeks, I seem to recall culinary delights, such as bread and raspberry jam and on occasion even strawberry jam!
 Such was our worldly wisdom, frying fresh fish was beyond our wildest dreams.